 Piemonte's run of good to great vintages was finally broken with disastrous hail in parts of Barolo, rot, unripeness and unusually cool weather.
 The thin-skinned Barbera suffered most in this small vintage.

 Excellent quality (and quantity) from an early vintage slightly more in the voluptuous mould of 1999 and 1997 than particularly long-term.
-No shortage of ripeness or structure, but an occasional shortage of acidity.
+No shortage of ripeness or structure, but great balance overall.

 Very good, partly thanks to a prolonged heatwave from mid-August to mid-September.
 Dolcettos were relatively simple but both Barbera and, especially, Nebbiolo were exceptional with excellent acidity as well as ripeness and great definition of flavour.
 For the long term.